Hello, and welcome to the very first installment of Cage-Free Christian!

 I decided it was time for a fundamental shift in focus when I realized I was truly free from all cages and the influence of gatekeepers.
 Cage-Free Christian is my life after death and resurrection.
 I’m sure you still recognize my voice, my sarcasm and dry humor.
 I’m still me, but my purpose in speaking has changed.
 I’m no longer fighting to break out.
 I’m certainly not trying to replace one cage of definitive understanding for another.

 I lived my great escape out loud and I’m dancing free out in the open like a total dork if you care to look.
 I’m not confronting any gatekeepers or trying to destroy cages, but I will continue to visit the ones with which I am all too familiar to drop keys all night long for the beautiful rowdy prisoners who somehow instinctively know the cage is not life, the cage is not God.

 The lock turns from the inside, Peeps.
 It’s up to you.
 Me and a host of other sages are waiting just outside for you to join us.
 I’m particularly skilled at helping those who need a lot of time and encouragement to figure out how to take those first few tentative steps out into the open.
 I was just there and know exactly how hard it is.
 I’d love nothing more than to train and walk with you on those first trails of freedom and discovery.

 There’s nowhere you can escape from the love of God.
 It’s there in the cage of certainty too.
-But I gotta tell ya, Jesus is moving and roaming everywhere outside.
+But I gotta tell ya, Whatever God There Is is roaming everywhere outside.
 You really should come see for yourself and hit some trails with us.